 ‘’I thought I had done all the right things to ensure a secure future with my super.
 When my circumstances and income drastically changed, I didn’t realise that I needed to amend my super insurance.
 How would I know to do that though?
 It is not deducted from my everyday account, but rather my superannuation fund.
 In 5 years, I lost approximately $10,000 by not amending when my circumstances changed.
 It’s heartbreaking.
 Everyone needs to look into this every so often and make the appropriate changes to reflect their current situation.
 I’m only 34 but that $10,000 would have made all the difference at my eventual retirement.’’

 Need a hand to get on top of some of those forgotten matters?
 Want to discuss the implications of accessing super early (I wrote an excellent article last week on this, if I don’t say so myself!).
-Contact Elise at Wakefield Partners today to discuss your superannuation and ensure your super is working for you.
+Contact Wakefield Partners today to discuss your superannuation and ensure your super is working for you.
 We want to see you take control!